It's Bloody Freezing But That's OK Because Frosty Britain Is Absolutely Beautiful

-A severe weather warning is in place across parts of the country, telling people to be aware of icy conditions.
+A severe weather warning was in place across parts of the country this morning, telling people to be aware of icy conditions.

-It comes as icy patches were predicted to form on Wednesday night into Thursday morning, particularly in areas that saw showers.
+It came as icy patches formed on Wednesday night into Thursday morning, particularly in areas that saw showers.

-Clear spells on Wednesday night meant a chance of temperatures dropping below freezing, allowing the ice to form, reports the Press Association.
+Clear spells on Wednesday night meant temperatures dropped below freezing, allowing the ice to form, reports the Press Association.

 But while all is cold it is certainly not miserable as these pictures of a chilly UK prove.